The most popular garden shrubs and bushes

 Fruit trees constitute for a large group of ornamental plants.
 The most common species that are grown in European gardens are elders and dog roses.
 Other popular garden plants are bird cherry and cornelian cherry - a large, over 5 metres tall tree with shiny leaves and small, yellow flowers.
 Once per year the tree bears red edible fruit.

-If you are looking for ornamental garden trees, you might consider species such as: spindle, scarlet firethorn, yew or common holly.
+If you are looking for ornamental garden trees, you might consider species such as: dogwood, spindle, scarlet firethorn, yew or common holly.
 All of them bear fruit, although it is just a decorative element.
+You could also choose yucca or pampas grass.

 You should refrain from planting ornamental fruit trees in your garden if it’s a place where children and animals spend their time daily.
 Eating such fruits is harmful for health and might lead to poisoning.